How to Start a Memorial Fund in 3 Steps

 Did your loved one cherish a particular park or public space?
-If so, you could raise funds for a park bench, public plaque, tree, or other permanent fixture that commemorates your loved one’s life.
+If so, you could raise funds for a park memorial bench, a memorial brick, a memorial tree, or other permanent fixture that commemorates your loved one’s life.
 These types of public tributes celebrate a person’s life, and are becoming a more frequent choice in lieu of a traditional funeral service.
-For more ideas read Celebration of Life Ideas to Honor Your Loved One.
+Check out these celebration of life ideas for even more ways to honor your loved one.

-Worrying about how to pay for medical bills and other lingering debt while trying to cope with the death of someone you love can be immensely stressful.
-Giang’s family is just one of many who started a fundraiser to help cover the costs of funeral expenses as well as her expensive cancer treatments.
+Worrying about how to pay medical bills and other lingering debt while trying to cope with the death of someone you love can be immensely stressful.
+A friend of Giang used crowdfunding to help Giang and her family cover the costs of funeral expenses as well as her expensive cancer treatments.

 Lessen the burden: Start a fundraiser for someone you know

 Settling financial matters, fielding condolence messages, and planning a funeral is a lot to handle while also coping with death.
 A memorial fund allows you to help someone who is grieving in a simple and loving way.

 Here are some tips to remember when starting a memorial fund on behalf of someone else: